 Whether you are a first time traveller or a jet setter, having travel insurance is essential.
 Insurance provides you with vital coverage for unforeseen events that can cost thousands, like accidents, or injury and also theft or loss of your belongings.
-However, in certain circumstances your insurance may be invalidated by your actions, or your claim may not be admissible.
-Knowing what can seriously affect your travel insurance can help you stay covered.
+However, in certain circumstances your insurance may be invalidated by your actions, or your insurance claim may not be admissible.
+Knowing what can seriously affect and void travel insurance claims can help you stay covered.

 When purchasing travel insurance, you will be asked about any health conditions you or your travel companions have.
 Failure to disclose existing medical conditions can invalidate a medical claim on your travel insurance.
 You must also ensure that you are not travelling against the advice of your doctor, or that of any other medical professional treating you.
 Travel insurance is intended to cover unexpected injury and spontaneous medical issues and will not usually cover any pre-existing or preventable medical conditions unless these are covered as standard by your chosen policy, or have been specifically declared and accepted by your travel insurance company.

-Our Globelink Policy covers over 50 pre-existing conditions as standard with no extra premium.
+Our Globelink Policy covers over 50 pre-existing medical conditions as standard with no extra premium.

 Injury or accident arising as a result of excessive alcohol or drug intake will not be covered by travel insurance.
 Always drink responsibly when travelling and do not use any prohibited drugs, or medication unless prescribed by a physician.

 It is the traveller’s responsibility to have all the necessary documents that are required for the trip.
 Any delay or missed trips that occur as a result of lack of appropriate documentation may void your travel insurance.
 Always check what the travel and visa requirements are before you travel and give yourself plenty of time to arrange whatever you need.